 This is the standard WP Show Post list that has the same custom styling applied to the GP Blog:

-Today on the Finance Flash Go! podcast, we will talk about hard money lending.
+Today on the Finance Flash Go! podcast, we are talking bear markets.
 Listen to the full episode and subscribe here!
-Related posts:5 Easy Steps for Physicians Who Hate…
+A bear market is when the value of the overall…

 As you know, as part of the PhREI network, we decided to start a weekly roundup to share new activity from across the network.
 Enjoy!
-Carpe Diem MD Ian Cook of…
+The Darwinian Doctor Daniel Shin of…

 This is how the list is displayed within the Content area just by adding the WP Show Post Shortcode.
 Here follows the basic styling changes that have been made.